iantdunn/bulk-google-reviews/README.md

 ```

 - Walks the current directory that the repository is placed in to find projects containing the configured reviews subpath and URL file.
+  - Placing a single `reviews/url.txt` in this repo will act as its own project.
 - For each match, scrapes the most recent reviews and writes/updates that project's `output.json`.
   - With the `--git` flag, automatically commits and pushes changes to any git repositories found.
-- If you only place a single `reviews/url.txt` in this repo, it will behave like a single-project run.

 ### Installation

 - Install the latest version of Google Chrome.
 - Install Python packages from `requirements.txt` (Python 3.9 is required).

 ### Adding URLs